kcjengr/qtpyvcp/README.md

 ## Dependancies

 * LinuxCNC 2.8^ or master
-* Python 2.7
+* Python 3.6^
 * PyQt5 or PySide2

-QtPyVCP is developed and tested using the LinuxCNC Debian 9 and 10 x64 (stretch and buster) [Live ISO](http://linuxcnc.org/downloads/).
+QtPyVCP is developed and tested using the Debian 10 and 11 x64 (buster and bullseye) [Live ISO](http://linuxcnc.org/downloads/).
 It should run on any system that can have PyQt5 installed, but Debian 9 and 10 x64 is the only OS that is officially supported.